Table of Contents

 All the fields available to add as columns will be displayed in the view editor in the Fields, Connections or Actions sections.

-In the Add Columns section you can manage Action Links, which allow you to add additional link columns to your table view.
+In the Add Columns section you can manage Action Links, which allow you to add additional link columns to your grid view.
 This is where you can add links to delete a record, edit a record, view more details about a record, link to another child page or trigger an action.

 - Edit record: this will create a new child page with a form to edit the record.
 Clicking on the link will go to that page to edit the record.

 - Link to another page: reuse another page you've already created by linking to it.
-For example, if you already have a complex page that shows details about a company record, we could link to that page instead of creating a new page for this table.
+For example, if you already have a complex page that shows details about a company record, we could link to that page instead of creating a new page for this grid.

 - Trigger an action: “Action Links” create a link on the view and trigger an action to (a) update this record / update connected records / insert connected records / send emails and (b) redirect to another URL or show success messages.

 Learn more about using action links here.

 To edit a field column, hover over a column in the page preview while editing the view and click the pen icon.

 The toolbox will then display options to edit the column's properties, layout, and display rules.